flatironinstitute/disBatch/Readme.md

 to reflect syntax specific to a particular system's implementation of job arrays.

 And what if you don't have a cluster available, but do have a collection of networked computers?
+Or you just want to make use of multiple cores on your own computer?

 In any event, when processing such a list of tasks, it is helpful to acquire metadata about the execution of each task: where it ran, how